Have you ever looked in your closet and said?

 As you wear the 10 combos you picked, start thinking of your next 10 and see if you have enough in your closet or if you need to add some items back from the Maybe bin.
 Give yourself the first month to see if you need to pull items out and add them to your closet, if not, take anything that remains in the Maybe bin to a donation center.
 You should now have at least 4 weeks of clothes that you can wear any day and feel good about yourself.

-Also, use this guide for help with different style charts: 41 Insanely Helpful Style Charts Every Woman Needs Right Now
+Also use this guide for help with different style charts: https://www.buzzfeed.com/juliegerstein/girl-you-look-good

 It was written in 2015 but has some good information.

-(PS—there is also one for men that I think every guy needs to read 1 Simple Style Cheat Sheets For Guys Who Don’t Know WTF They’re Doing)
+(PS—there is also one for men that I think every guy needs to read https://www.buzzfeed.com/juliegerstein/31-simple-style-cheat-sheets-for-guys-who-dont-know-wtf?bfsource=relatedauto)

 Now can you hear it?
 It’s your closet saying